-In the film, these parks are also owned by Westworld creator Delos and also enable people to live out their fantasies.
+In the film, these parks are also owned by the company behind Westworld, Delos, and also enable people to live out their fantasies.
 They should make for interesting new backdrops for the story as it continues to unfold.

 The (young) Man in Black is back

 We didn’t get confirmation that William (Simpson), the young version of the Man in Black (Ed Harris), would be back when he appeared at San Diego Comic-Con 2017, but the actor finally made the news official on July 30.
 Responding to a fan on Twitter, he wrote, “Yessir, William will be black.
 I mean back.”

 Yessir, William will be black.
 I mean back.

 While internet forums had long speculated, it took until the season 1 finale for Westworld to reveal that William was indeed the park visitor who became the Man in Black.
 However, fans were left with plenty of unanswered questions regarding his character’s evolution.
 With Simpson returning, it looks like we’ll start to get additional pieces of the puzzle.
 In fact, Simpson dropped hints along those lines during Comic-Con, indicating that Nolan and Joy plan to delve further into the intriguing character’s backstory, as reported by Westworld Watchers.

 The bloodshed has already begun